 Imagine suffering the most horrendous internal injury just because you are a woman without access to effective maternal healthcare.

 With the right access to maternal healthcare, this horrific childbirth injury is entirely preventable.
 In fact, in western countries, obstetric fistulas are virtually a thing of the past.

-But in rural Ethiopia, where women have little or no access to maternal healthcare, they will be in agonising labour for days if their birth is obstructed.
+But in rural Ethiopia and rural Uganda, where women have little or no access to maternal healthcare, they will be in agonising labour for days if their birth is obstructed.
 They almost always lose their baby and suffer horrific internal damage – sometimes the bladder is completely destroyed, sometimes the rectum is also damaged.